tkn-tub/ns3-gym/src/lte/doc/source/lte-phy-error-model-design.rst

   CBLER_i = \frac{1}{2}\left[1-erf\left(\frac{x-b_{ECR}}{\sqrt{2}c_{ECR}} \right) \right]

 where :math:`x` is the MI of the TB, :math:`b_{ECR}` represents the "transition center" and :math:`c_{ECR}` is related to the "transition width" of the Gaussian cumulative distribution for each Effective Code Rate (ECR) which is the actual transmission rate according to the channel coding and MCS.
 For limiting the computational complexity of the model we considered only a subset of the possible ECRs in fact we would have potentially 5076 possible ECRs (i.e., 27 MCSs and 188 CB sizes).
 On this respect, we will limit the CB sizes to some representative values (i.e., 40, 140, 256, 512, 1024, 2048, 4032, 6144), while for the others the worst one approximating the real one will be used (i.e., the smaller CB size value available respect to the real one).
 This choice is aligned to the typical performance of turbo codes, where the CB size is not strongly impacting on the BLER.
 However, it is to be notes that for CB sizes lower than 1000 bits the effect might be relevant (i.e., till 2 dB); therefore, we adopt this unbalanced sampling interval for having more precision where it is necessary.
 This behaviour is confirmed by the following figures, where the BLER is plotted as function of the SINR and the CB sizes (plotted with blue lines).
-We note that, the results depicted in these figures are a subset of the ones parametrized to the Gaussian cumulative function (plotted with dashed red lines).

 .. _fig-mcs-0: